Learning from movies and TV is a huge part of our family’s approach to homeschooling. Here’s the ultimate guide to movies that will make you think.

 In honor of what would have been his 105th birthday in May 2013, we celebrate the life of Ian Fleming, creator of James Bond, and suggest some ideas to help you learn more about him!

-Sarah is the proud owner of a GIGANTIC wall map of the world, thanks to our church clearing out its former library.
+Ashar is the proud owner of a GIGANTIC wall map of the world, thanks to a local organization clearing out its former library.
 She’s thrilled!